AriFaradisa/Dell-5570-Hackintosh/README.md

 What is working : Pretty much everything...

-CPU management : native cpu management at High Sierra (see note 1) and Mojave/Catalina with smbios 15,2.
+CPU management : native cpu management at High Sierra with smbios 15,2 and Mojave/Catalina with smbios 15,4 (see note 1).
 Battery managment : getting 4,5-5 hours , with browsing , music and office editing.
 Better that windows 10 !!!
 Audio : working great including headphones.
 Sleep/wake : lid close / open working as it should.
 Laptop sleeps overnight with 3-4% battery lost.